itfedorovsa/job4j_tracker/README.md

 # job4j_tracker

-## About the project
+# About (ru.job4j.tracker package)

 This project is a console application.
 The user is shown a menu with the program's features.

 This program can:

-1. Add a request.
+- Add a request

-2. Replace the request with a new request by ID.
+- Replace the request with a new request by ID

-3. Delete the request by ID.
+- Delete the request by ID

-4. Display a list of all requests.
+- Display a list of all requests

-5. Search by the request's name.
+- Search by the request's name

+Start main method in ru.job4j.tracker.StartUI class

+***

+# About (other packages)

+This project presents individual tasks (lessons) on such topics as:

+- OOP
+- Sorts
+- Functional interfaces
+- Lambda
+- Stream API

+***

+# Contact

+Contact me if you have any questions: itfedorovsa@gmail.com